pramnora/Powershell/README.md

 dir
 ls

-...both are equivalent.
+...both are equivalent in listing out all that's available inside of the current directory folder...;
+including all folders/files.
 You can also try...

 ls Format-Table
 ls Format-List